-Move photos, videos, or music on your Galaxy phone or tablet
+Move photos, videos, or music from your Galaxy phone or tablet

 Photos moving between Samsung Galaxy Note20 Ultra and laptop